Online Master of Public Administration

 Electives (18 credits)

-Students may specialize in Human Resources Management, Public Management, Homeland Security and Emergency Management, Community Development, Comparative and International Public Administration, or an Outside Field.
+Students may specialize in Human Resources Management, Public Management, Homeland Security and Emergency Management, Nonprofit and Community Development, Comparative and International Public Administration, or an Outside Field.
 NOTE: Students must have a “C” or better in all courses; a “C-“ is not acceptable.

 PAD 6946, Public Administration Internship, may be used as an elective.
 Students with less than 3 years of professional (public/non-profit service at “analyst” or higher level) may be required by the admission committee to complete a public service internship.